Balancing out Bias: Achieving Fairness Through Balanced Training: Balanced Training

-\subsubsection{Fairness Measurement}
+\subsection{Fairness Measurement}

-As in \citet{barocas-hardt-narayanan}, the \emph{separation} criterion acknowledges the correlation between $G$ and $Y$, and can be satisfied iff $ G \perp \hat{Y} | Y$.
-A relaxation of the separation criterion known as \emph{equality of opportunity} is widely used \citep{hardt2016equality, ravfogel-etal-2020-null, han-etal-2021-decoupling}. \emph{Equality of opportunity} measures the difference in true positive rate (TPR) across all groups, based on the idea that the positive outcome normally represents `advantage', such as being accepted by a school or getting a loan.
+\emph{Equality of Opportunity} (EO) is widely used in previous work \citep{hardt2016equality, ravfogel-etal-2020-null, han-etal-2021-decoupling}, and measures the difference in true positive rate (TPR, aka Recall) across all groups, based on the notion that the positive outcome represents `advantage', such as getting a job or a loan.
 Essentially, the difference (gap) in TPR reflects the degree to which different groups lack equal opportunity (with lower numbers indicating greater equity).